Arts in Detention: program unlocks creativity from the inside for GVRC youth

 “In seven years,” Hull says, “only one student was removed from class and that was for mental health issues.”
 Overall, the workshops relax the kids and they look forward to them.
 Over years, instructors have developed a relationship with staff and now work unguided in the facility.

-As I walk the gallery, a stack of books grabs my eye with its DayGlo lime cover (artwork by Julie Abbot) of four girls stretching their arms upward to the book title: “HerStory: Unlocked.”
+As I walk the gallery, a stack of books grabs my eye with its DayGlo lime cover (artwork by Julie Abbott) of four girls stretching their arms upward to the book title: “HerStory: Unlocked.”
 The books are the 2016/2017 collection of girls’ poetry and short prose interspersed with photos of the actual products in the workshops led by Currie, Emma Davis, and assistant Jia Ireland.
 A grant from Michigan Humanities Council helped make the volume possible.

 Another eye-catcher is a display of sculpted commedia dell’arte theatre masks done jointly by workshops in Boys Theatre and Visual Arts.
 Titled “Shakesmedia,” the project involved study of stock character types and creating a visual image of characters.
 A video shows the boys acting in guided improv scenes.